 Acclimate Your Body to Prevent Altitude Sickness

 Though not always possible, acclimatization is the best prevention.
 Give your body time to adjust.
 If you are flying to a Colorado ski resort, you may want to spend a night in Denver at 5,280 feet before heading up to over 8,000 feet at most ski resorts.
+The Mile High City has plenty of fun family hotels.

 Sleep at a Lower Elevation to Prevent Altitude Sickness